faroukx/obsidian-homepage/README.md

 Your date of birth is for the "Life" line.
 The rest is already in the code, don't touch the rest if you don't know what you are doing!

 ## Obsidian activity
-Credit to @Rainbell129 for this code.

-#### What do you need and How to do it :
-With "00.
+- With "00.
 Activity.md", copy and paste the code and you are done.

-## My style to navigate through the notes
-I just wanted to share this for people who want easy navigation for their notes.
-It's simple, just put at the top of each page the link to the page before it. and do this to all your pages. this way you'll be faster and more efficient with your notes than looking through folders!
-Feel free to try it on "00.
-Homepage.md" by clicking on the link "Obsidian" inside the "Others" folder.

-# Conclusion
-There you go, you've learned everything about my homepage and you're ready to create your own.
-Don't hesitate to contact me if you want to discover my other off-homepage pages.
-Have a nice day and create the homepage of your dreams :).
+## Countdown
+- With "00.
+Countdown.md", copy and paste the code and add/delete as you like.
+I recommend using the Blue Topaz theme if you want to have a sticker style.

+Terminé.